 One of the best parts of summer is the availability of fresh greens for a salad.
 Like the basil and mint plants that daughter Amy bought at the farmer’s market and the greens that are in her own garden.
 I made a fresh greens salad with basil and mint vinaigrette.

 Don’t you just love a salad that has strawberries and walnuts in it?
 I know I do, and it’s such a simple way to have a tasty salad.
 The strawberries at our local Cub Foods were two for the price of one again and I always have to pick some of these up.

-I used my handy dandy Kitchen Aid 3 1/2 cup food processor to make the basil mint vinaigrette.
+I used my handy Kitchen Aid 3 1/2 cup food processor to make the basil mint vinaigrette.
 It took 20 to 30 seconds to finely chop the herbs into small pieces and have a tasty pourable dressing.

-The basil mint vinaigrette is a great flavor combination and paired well with the fresh greens salad, strawberries, walnuts and red onion.
+The basil mint vinaigrette is a great flavor combination and pairs well with the fresh greens salad, strawberries, walnuts, and red onion.

 Whenever you can take advantage of the bounties of summer, go for it.
 Try basil and mint together.
 I think you’d really like it.

 Here are some more salad ideas you may like: